suyogsatyal/animeQuote/README.md

             |-- style.css
         |--js
     	    |--script.js
-In the newly created `tailwind.css` file, add the following code
+In the newly created `tailwind.css` file, add the following code.
+You can also add your custom CSS in this file.

     @tailwind base;
     @tailwind components;